 Choosing The Right Shampoo

 It's very important to use the recommended products.
 Because hair extensions are no longer attached to a head, they do not receive the nutrients, natural oils, or immune system that your actual hair has.
 If you replenish the hair extensions with moisture from a product with acceptable ingredients, you’ll notice your hair will last much longer.
-It’s important to remember that once the hair is damaged, there is really no turning back, so protect your investment by using the recommended products in this sheet.

 Currently the FDA has no regulations on what goes on the front of a cosmetics bottle.
 The only thing they regulate is the ingredient list, and many “FDA approved” ingredients are very harmful to the extensions and your natural hair.
 You can learn more about FDA cosmetics laws at www.SafeCosmetics.org or by checking out that awesome short YouTube video above.
 Because the FDA is so busy with the food and drug industry, it’s important that we take our hair’s health into our own hands.
 Even if a bottle says “Sulfate Free” on the front, it may actually have sulfates in the ingredient list.